eranke/Chess-Analysis/README.md

 CPU's.

 # final-sh.txt
-this is the batch file I used in order to run my program on the UNIX operating system of the university computers.
+This is the batch file I used in order to run my program on the UNIX operating system of the university computers.

 # parallel_noGD.R
 This is the program I wrote in 'R' for analyzing the chess positions.
 The program uses the 'R' library "Bigchess" which interfaces with chess engines.